Dear Home-Ec 101,

 Stain your grout, but this time do it on purpose.

 Since grout is porous, it will also accept an application of grout colorant.
 Grout colorants comes in a variety of colors and application methods.
-Some grout colorants expect you to apply with a paint brush -I do not have a steady hand, so that sounds like a nightmare for floors with tiny tiles and grout lines.
+Some grout colorants expect you to apply with a paint brush – I do not have a steady hand, so that sounds like a nightmare for floors with tiny tiles and grout lines.
 There are also sponge rollers and pens.
-The brush application method is probably the most economical, but the pen really appeals to me.
+The brush application method is probably the most economical, but the grout stain marker really appeals to me.

 This video has annoying background music but shows how the colorant is applied: